priymavani/GIT_TASK/git_task_list_01.md

     git config --globle user.name "priymavani"
     git config --globle user.email "priymavani@gmail.com"
     ```
+    ↦ Golbal = Settings that apply to all repositories for the current user.

+    ↦ Local = Settings that apply only to a specific repository.
+    ↦ System = Settings that apply to all users on the system.

     ↦ to link github account to local (globally) by user name and email